Tuesday, September 28, 2010

 Use technology to present newly acquired knowledge.

-Use various criteria, such as logical validity, factual accuracy, and distorted evidence to evaluate various forms of inform
+Use various criteria, such as logical validity, factual accuracy, and distorted evidence to evaluate various forms of information.

 Thursday, January 31, 2008